-- a.
-The following instructions prescribe how time and attendance records are to be handled in cases of employees (including those who are union officials) who are involved in local survey operations under the FWS. - (1) All members of local wage survey committees, while performing committee duties, are to be considered as on official assignment to the interagency function, not on leave.
+The following instructions prescribe how time and attendance records are to be handled for NAF employees (including those who are union officials) who are involved in local survey operations under the Federal NAF Wage System.

-- (2) All data collectors, while performing duties connected with the data collection function, are also to be considered on official assignment to the interagency function rather than on leave. - (3) For testifying at hearings provided by the local wage survey committee, administrative leave would be in order for a limited number of representatives of local labor organizations which have exclusive recognition for wage employees in the wage area and which wish to present facts or views on the wage survey.
-Unless otherwise provided in a negotiated agreement, a limit of one representative for each such local organization at a given installation normally would be adequate to present the views of the organization.
+- (1) All members of local wage survey committees, while performing committee duties, are to be considered as on official assignment to the interagency function, not on leave. - (2) All data collectors, while performing duties of the data collection function, are also to be considered as on official assignment to the interagency function rather than on leave. - (3) For testifying at hearings provided by the local wage survey committee, administrative leave would be in order for a limited number of representatives of local labor organizations which have exclusive recognition for NAF wage employees in the wage area and which wish to present facts or views on the wage survey.
+Unless otherwise provided in a negotiated agreement, a limit of one representative for each local organization at a given installation normally would be adequate to present the views of the organization.
 Additional representatives of the organization may be permitted to testify, but normally would not be granted administrative leave in order to do so.
-As far as the testifying by employees as individuals is concerned, administrative leave would not be in order. - (4) So as to permit the coordinated training and indoctrination of union representatives, including local union principal officers, union members of local wage survey committees and union-nominated data collectors, on FW policies, conducted by representatives of their national unions, the granting of administrative leave for short periods of time for this purpose would be in order.
-The situation is analogous to that agreed to by OPM and the Comptroller General in connection with the labor relations program-authorizing short periods of administrative leave (ordinarily not to exceed 8 hours) for an employee representative incident to his or her receiving information, briefing, and orientation conducted by a labor organization on matters of mutual benefit to the employing agency and the employee in his or her capacity as an organization representative.
+As far as the testifying by employees as individuals is concerned, administrative leave would not be in order. - (4) So as to permit the coordinated training and indoctrination of labor organization representatives, including local labor organization principal officers, labor organization members of local wage survey committees and labor organization nominated data collectors, on Federal NAF Wage System policies, conducted by representatives of their national labor organizations, the granting of administrative leave for short periods of time for this purpose would be in order.
+The situation is analogous to that agreed to by OPM and the Comptroller General for the labor relations program-authorizing short periods of administrative leave (ordinarily not to exceed 8 hours) for an employee representative incident to his or her receiving information, briefing, and orientation conducted by a labor organization or matter of mutual benefit to the employing agency and the employee in his or her capacity as an organization representative.